Jill Karofsky: 2020 Presidential election cases

 Karofsky voted with the majority of the Wisconsin Supreme Court to dismiss several of Donald Trump's appeals as he sought to challenge the results of the 2020 United States presidential election in Wisconsin.
 As a result, she and Judge Rebecca Dallet, who also voted with the majority, were attacked in print and on social media with antisemitic and misogynistic comments and threats.
 The attacks prompted the chief justice, Patience D. Roggensack, to issue a statement condemning the threats.

+Chief Justice

+On April 3, 2025, Justice Ann Walsh Bradley was elected to a two-year term as court's chief justice beginning May 1.
+Because Bradley's judicial term expired on July 31, Karofsky was also elected to succeed Bradley as chief justice.
+Bradley officially stepped down as chief justice on July 1, 2025, and Karofsky succeeded her.

 Personal life

-A single mother of two children (a son and a daughter), Karofsky lives in Middleton, Wisconsin.
+A single mother of two children (a son and a daughter), Karofsky lives in Madison, Wisconsin.
 She is a marathon runner and Ironman triathlete.